 E&RP has the lead in implementing the Environmental Management System Alternative to the pollution prevention plan required by WAC 173-307.
 Based on historical waste generation rates, Columbia was the only EN facility required by WDOE to develop a pollution prevention plan.
 The first Environmental Management System (EMS) Alternative plan was submitted in 2003 and approved by WDOE through a site visit.
 Procedural guidance is included in SWP-ENV-03, Hazardous Waste Management.
-The initial Hazardous Substance Use and Waste Reduction Plan were developed in 1994 and an updated plan, covering 1998 through 2002, was submitted in September 1998.
+The initial Hazardous Substance Use and Waste Reduction Plan was developed in 1994 and an updated plan, covering 1998 through 2002, was submitted in September 1998.
 Previously, annual progress reports were prepared by Environmental Services and submitted by Regulatory Programs.

-With the EMS Alternative plan in place, annual progress reports do not require detailed waste generation data but rather a progress report on the EMS Alternative plan.
+In 2003 WDOE granted EN the opportunity to utilize the EMS Alternative to P2 Planning, With the EMS Alternative plan in place, annual progress reports do not require detailed waste generation data but rather a progress report on the elements of the EMS Alternative plan.